MetPX/sarracenia/doc/migration/filter_conversion.rst

 This was not the case in **sundew** where the *whatfn* was kept as is but part of the *sundew_extension* was modified to show the new format.

-Examining **on_file_converted** you will find an on_message function that removes filter extensions from the filename.
-This was requiered because old sundew clients needed to receive sarracenia converted products without their specific extension name.
-When this is requiered, the **on_file_converted** plugin can be added to the sender config.
+Examining **on_file_converted** you will find an after_accept function that removes filter extensions from the filename.
+This was required because old sundew clients needed to receive sarracenia converted products without their specific extension name.
+When this is required, the **on_file_converted** plugin can be added to the sender config.
 So example, a converted product to PNG, in sarra would have a .png extension.
-Should it be requiered to send it to a sundew client with option *filename NONE*  without the plugin the client would receive  *WHATFN.png:...:...*  with the plugin, it receives the correct *WHATFN:...:...*
+Should it be required to send it to a sundew client with option *filename NONE*  without the plugin the client would receive  *WHATFN.png:...:...*  with the plugin, it receives the correct *WHATFN:...:...*

-Note also that the on_file function of the **on_file_converted** plugin is restricted to an **sr_sarra** process while the on_message function is restricted to an **sr_sender** process.
+Note also that the on_file function of the **on_file_converted** plugin is restricted to an **sr_sarra** process while the after_accept function is restricted to an **sr_sender** process.

 If part of this document needs to be clarified please let me know